MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 It can also be used collaboratively online in Overleaf.

-## PDF of Annotated Bibliography
-When exported to a PDF, the org file reads the BibTeX file with formatting set by the *apacannx.bst* file.
-The top of the output PDF looks like the following:

 ## Drag-and-Drop install instructions for Overleaf.com

 This is the fastest way to explore the features of this template.